 Read “Silence” online at The New Yorker.

 Structurally, “Silence” is a mythic journey which spans approximately half of a woman’s entire life.
 The story opens with Juliet off on a trip in order to find information.
-Along the way she meets allies, opponents (most are a mixture of both), then returns ‘home’ a changed person after solving part of the mystery and learning something important about herself.
+Along the way she meets allies, opponents (most characters are a mixture of both), then returns ‘home’ a changed person after solving part of the mystery and learning something important about herself.

 Usually when I break down a story into classic seven step structure, there’s a fairly clear line between each step.
 One masterful thing about the work of Alice Munro: lines are not there.
 “Silence” makes an excellent case study of a short story in which the ‘Self-revelation’ phase melts in to the ‘New Equilibrium’ stage.
 The reader keeps having revelation after revelation, then bang, there’s the big gut punch, right at the end.

 SETTING OF “SILENCE”